renesas/fsp/README.md

 For a list of software modules packaged with FSP, see [Supported Software](SUPPORTED_SOFTWARE.md).

+#### Important Notice Regarding Azure RTOS

+On November 21, 2023, Microsoft announced that they have decided to contribute Azure RTOS to open source under the stewardship of the Eclipse foundation and Azure RTOS will become Eclipse ThreadX.
+For detailed information, please refer to the announcement at [Microsoft Contributes Azure RTOS to Open Source](https://techcommunity.microsoft.com/t5/internet-of-things-blog/microsoft-contributes-azure-rtos-to-open-source/ba-p/3986318).

+The support strategy scheme for Eclipse ThreadX will be determined and communicated at a later date.
+Microsoft will discontinue the Azure RTOS and Azure RTOS Middleware under the existing agreement [LICENSED-HARDWARE.txt](https://github.com/azure-rtos/threadx/blob/master/LICENSED-HARDWARE.txt).

+It is important to note that updates for Azure RTOS on these hardware will no longer be provided.

 ### Product Security Advisories

 [Product Security Advisories](https://github.com/renesas/fsp/issues?q=label%3Aproduct_security_advisory) for FSP and third party software (where available) are tagged with the 'product_security_advisory' label.
 Please check these issues for information from the respective vendors for affected versions and a recommended workaround or patch upgrade.